zanerock/specify-string/README.md

 String validators are run against the single string `value` or, if `value` is an array of strings, each string in the `value` array.
 Recall that validation will cease at the first failure.

+- `min-length`: Takes an integer length value and requires each `value` string to be at least the specified length.
+- `max-length`: Takes an integer length value and requires each `value` string to be at most the specified length.
 - `exact-length`: Takes an integer length value and requires each `value` string to be exactly the specified length.
+- `before`: Takes a string value and requires `value` to be lexicographically before the specified string.
+- `after`: Takes a string value and requires `value` to be lexicographically after the specified string.
-- `max-length`: Takes an integer length value and requires each `value` string to be at most the specified length.
+- `between`: Takes an array of two string values and requires `value` to be lexicographically between the specified strings.
 - `match-re`: Takes a regular expression (native RegExp or alternate such as [regex](https://www.npmjs.com/package/regex)) or a string which will be used to create a regular expression.
 Each `value` must match the specified regular expression.
 An exception will be raised if the value is a string that is not a valid regular expression.
-- `min-length`: Takes an integer length value and requires each `value` string to be at least the specified length.
 - `one-of`: Takes an array of valid strings and requires each `value` string to be one of the valid strings.

 ## Extending validations